moriqqe/Telegram-Feedback-Bot/README.md

 Running the Bot:
 After configuring the settings and installing dependencies, the bot is ready to run.
 Start the bot with this command:

-bash
-Копировать код
-python bot.py
 Bot Operation:
 Once launched, the bot waits for the /start command from a user, then offers to choose the type of feedback and sends the corresponding message based on the user's choice.
 Feedback is automatically sent to the configured Telegram channel.

 Important Note:
 Ensure that the bot has permissions to send messages in the specified channel.

-css
-Копировать код

-This Markdown format clearly differentiates commands and configurations from the rest of the text, making your README more readable and professional.
-Each code block is wrapped in a language-specific fenced code block, improving syntax highlighting.